zscaler/terraform-provider-zia/docs/resources/zia_activation_status.md

 The **zia_activation_status** resource allows the activation of ZIA pending configurations.
 This resource must always be executed after the resource creation for successfully policy/configuration activation to occur.

-~> As of right now, Terraform does not provide native support for commits or post-activation configuration, so configuration and policy activations are handled out-of-band.
+~> **NOTE** As of right now, Terraform does not provide native support for commits or post-activation configuration, so configuration and policy activations are handled out-of-band.
 In order to handle the activation as part of the provider, a separate source code have been developed to generate a CLI binary.

+~> **NOTE** As of version [v2.8.0](https://github.com/zscaler/terraform-provider-zia/releases/tag/v2.8.0) the activation is performed as part of the `terraform apply` during the creation or update of a resource or during the `terraform destroy` during the deletion of a resource.
+With this improvement the objective is to deprecate the dedicated `zia_activation_status` resource.

 ## Example Usage